educastellano/p/README.md

 # Prototype-based MV*

+Prototype-based paradigm is:

 * From [wikipedia](http://en.wikipedia.org/wiki/Prototype-based_programming) (2013/07/01):

-	"Prototype-based programming is a style of object-oriented programming in which classes are not present, and behavior reuse (known as inheritance in class-based languages) is performed via a process of cloning existing objects that serve as prototypes.
-This model can also be known as classless, prototype-oriented or instance-based programming.
-Delegation is the language feature that supports prototype-based programming…".
+	"…a style of object-oriented programming in which classes are not present, and behavior reuse (known as inheritance in class-based languages) is performed via a process of cloning existing objects that serve as prototypes.
+This model can also be known as classless, prototype-oriented or instance-based programming...".

 * From Crockford, Douglas (2008) [*Javascript: The Good Parts*](http://shop.oreilly.com/product/9780596517748.do):

 	"…In classical languages, objects are instances of classes, and a class can inherit from another class.
 JavaScript is a prototypal language, which means that objects inherit directly from other objects…".

-With a prototype-based language such as js you could do stuff like this:
+With a prototype-based language such as js you can" do stuff like this:

 	var TodoProto = {
 		name: '',